Duggz0r/New-Starter-Basic/README.md

 **No HTML should be contained within this file**

 ## index.html
 This file is where you render the data to via JavaScript and/or jQuery.
-We've set-up this file with all

 ## script.js
 This file is where you'll be processing the ajax returned data into HTML and to the `<main>` tag.